Safe Road User Award

-This Award, which has been developed in collaboration with the Driving Standards Agency (DSA), stems directly from recent initiatives by the UK Government to bring about changes in driving attitudes in the UK.
+This Award, which has been developed in collaboration with the Driving and Vehicle Standards Agency (DVSA), stems directly from recent initiatives by the UK Government to bring about changes in driving attitudes in the UK.

 The aim of the Safe Road User Award is to build positive attitudes to road use and to help young people to take responsibility for using the roads safely.
 Young people who become proficient road users at an early stage will be able to carry these attitudes and behaviours throughout life.
 This, in turn, should result in fewer deaths and serious injuries among road users.
 Being a safe and proficient road user is a significant life skill which this award will contribute to developing.